angelamchoi/angelamchoi/README.md

 ### 👋 Hi, I'm Angela!
-I'm an aspiring software enginer based in Toronto, Canada.
+I'm currently based in Toronto, Canada.
 I'm a Data Analyst by day, and a software engineering student by night.
 Prior to becoming a Data Analyst, I was a special education math teacher in NYC.
 I want to use my tech skills to help build education products for students and teachers.

 - 🔭 I’m currently working on quizzify, a full stack react trivia app.
 I'm using Node.js, React, Javascript, and Trivia API.